eggnaut/da-vinci/docs/README.md

 # EggEngine
-A custom framework/library written with and for Python.
+A framework/library written with and for Python.

 ## Socials: